Nymphoides

 Species of Nymphoides are sold as aquarium plants, including the "banana plant", N. aquatica and the "water snowflake", N. indica.
 Species native to the United States are N. cordata in the northeast and N. aquatica in the southeast.
-Nymphoides peltata is native to Europe and Asia, but can be found in the United States as an invasive aquatic weed.
+Nymphoides peltata is native to Europe and Asia but can be found in the United States as an invasive aquatic weed.
 The non-native species N. cristata and N. indica also reportedly occur in Florida (Jacono 2000).

-Nymphoides hydrophylla slim stem (spear) are used as vegetable at Meinong District, Kaohsiung, Taiwan.
+Nymphoides hydrophyllas slim stems (spears) are eaten as a vegetable in Taiwan.

 Numerous species of Nymphoides grow in Australia, and others exist in Africa, America, and Asia.